 Let’s now add an additional constraint, by considering that the system is constrained to have a specific value for its average energy $\langle E \rangle$, for exemple by being emmerged in a larger exterior with this energy.
 In other word, it is in thermal equilibrium with it as defined in this lecture.
 We call such an exterior a heat bath.
 A good example would then be a glass of water standing in your kitchen.

 We will now do the entropy maximization in order to find the probability of each microstates $p_i$.
-For this, we will not need anything else than the defintion of the entropy.
-To maximizes $S$, we use the technique of Lagrange multipliers introduced in the previous lecture and force on the maximisation the following constraints:
+To maximizes $S$, we use again the technique of Lagrange multipliers introduced in the previous lecture and force on the maximisation the following constraints:

 \[\begin{cases} \begin{aligned} &\sum_i p_i E_i &= \langle E \rangle \\ & \sum_i p_i &= 1 \end{aligned} \end{cases}\]that is, we are only asking respectively for the average energy of a particle to be given by $\langle E \rangle$ and the sum of probabilities to be equal to one.